-

 If I have applied to the programme in a previous year and have been accepted but have (for whatever reason) not attended, can I reactivate that old application?

 Unfortunately, the answer is no and you must apply again.
-The University does not allow for applications from previous years to be reopened, even in cases where the student was denied a Visa, which resulted in their inability to attend.
+University of Galway does not allow for applications from previous years to be reopened, even in cases where the student was denied a Visa, which resulted in their inability to attend.
 However, the application process is quite easy, references used in previous applications can again be noted on the application form and your previous acceptance should expedite the process.